rickstaa/awesome-adsb/readme.md

 - [FlightRadar24](https://www.flightradar24.com) - A Swedish internet-based service that shows real-time aircraft flight tracking information on a map.
 - [RadarBox](https://www.radarbox.com) - A Tampa-based global flight tracking and data services company that offers worldwide commercial and general aviation flight tracking.
 - [FlightAware](https://flightaware.com) - An American multinational technology company that provides real-time, historical, and predictive flight tracking data and products.
-- [Planefinder.net](https://planefinder.net) - A United Kingdom-based real-time flight tracking service shows global flight data like flight numbers, how fast an aircraft moves, elevation, and travel destination.
+- [PlaneFinder.net](https://planefinder.net) - A United Kingdom-based real-time flight tracking service shows global flight data like flight numbers, how fast an aircraft moves, elevation, and travel destination.
 - [AvDelphi](https://www.avdelphi.com) - An aviation data and services company that shows airframes, registrations, types, airports and flights, radar and nav points, and owner and flight histories.

 ## Software

 <!-- list ADS-B software, apps and docker containers. -->

-- [wiedehopf/tar1090](https://github.com/wiedehopf/tar1090) - A great way to view your ADSB data.
+- [wiedehopf/tar1090](https://github.com/wiedehopf/tar1090) - A great way to view your ADS-B data.
 - [Jxck-S/plane-notify](https://github.com/Jxck-S/plane-notify) - Notify if a selected plane has taken off or landed using OpenSky or ADS-B Exchange data.
 - [sdr-enthusiasts/plane-alert-db](https://github.com/sdr-enthusiasts/plane-alert-db) - A list of exciting aircraft - Governments, Dictators, Military, Historical and just plain odd.